UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 South Florida Stats and Trends

-- This season, the Bulls have an ATS record of 3-1 in their four games as an underdog of 18.5 points or more.
+- The Bulls have been underdogs by 18.5 points or more four times this year and are 3-1 ATS in those games.

-- South Florida's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- South Florida's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When South Florida scores more than 26.3 points, it is 5-1 against the spread and 2-4 overall.
+- South Florida is 5-1 against the spread and 2-4 overall when the team scores more than 26.3 points.

-- When South Florida picks up more than 374.1 yards, the team is 2-2 against the spread and 2-2 overall.
+- South Florida is 2-2 against the spread and 2-2 overall when the team totals over 374.1 yards.

 - This season the Bulls have turned the ball over 21 times, one more than the Knights' takeaways (20).